 The following (bash) shell script fragment uses the openssl command line utility to generate a self-signed X.509 v3 SSL certificate with a 1024 bit RSA key suitable for use in RUGGEDCOM ROS.
 Note that two standard PEM files are required: the SSL certificate and the RSA private key file.
 These are concatenated into the resulting ssl.crt file, which may then be uploaded to RUGGEDCOM ROS:

+'''

 RSA key size:

 BITS=1024

 20 years validity:

+DAYS=7305

+Values that will be stored in the Distinguished Name fields:

+'''

 6 SSL Certificates